 Female Entertainment is a response to reading multiple articles on social media attempting to connect feminist discourse to celebrity culture.
 I would much rather discuss the work of Pussy Riot than critique Beyonce’s latest music video, but I firmly agree with bell hooks’ position, “WOW-this is the business of capitalist money making at its best,”.
 Female artists in the entertainment industry also serve as role models for mothers, business women, and activists.
 Female professionals, such as politicians, teachers and scientists are also expected to maintain western beauty paradigms upheld by female celebrities.
 The possibilities of females being in control of their bodies, actions and words present the “liberated woman” as embodying an all encompassing character of being female.
 To convey this “female character” is to perform actions such as singing, dancing, protesting, making speeches, or breastfeeding with the intention to serve in order to realise one’s self.
 These actions, imply that such tasks are “work” and carry a certain “value”.
-Developing Female Entertainment involves performing in different places (open mic nights, clubs, galleries, parks, farmer’s markets, malls, tea houses, and, yes, Facebook) approaching each performance as a rehearsal, building towards the final product – a music video.
+Developing Female Entertainment involves performing in different places (open mic nights, bars, clubs, galleries, malls, tea houses, and hotel rooms) approaching each performance as practice based research, building towards the final product – a pornographic, self-help catalog.

 Perhspace, Los Angeles